isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Sewers' Community Initiative.md

 <b>1)	Ambassador (Event-based volunteers)</b><br>
 •	To help manage physical pop-up booths to sell sewers’ items<br>
 <br><b>2)	Interest Group</b><br>
-•	Sewing enthusiasts who have interest or experience in sewing, to share their knowledge and skills with other volunteers/clients, and take on sewing projects.
-Through building this support network, we hope to help clients sew products for sale, with the proceeds going to support low-income families.<br>
+•	Sewing enthusiasts to share their knowledge and skills with other volunteers/clients and take on sewing projects, with the proceeds going to support low-income families.<br>
-•	Mode: Physical<br>
-•	Venue:
-	Primarily stationed at Sembawang Family Service  Centre<br>•	May require travelling to places to do market research or purchase sewing materials, etc
 		</td>
 	</tr>
 </table>